dotslash/recent2/README.md

 ### Less basic usage

 - Filter commands by exit status
-  1. `recent git --successes_only` or `recent git --so`
+  1. `recent git --successes_only` or `recent git -so`
-  2. `recent git --failures_only` or `recent git --fo`
+  2. `recent git --failures_only` or `recent git -fo`
-  3. `recent git --status_num 1` or `recent git --stn 1` returns only the git commands tht have an exit status 1
+  3. `recent git --status_num 1` or `recent git -stn 1` returns only the git commands that have exit status 1.
 - `recent git --return_self`.
 By default `recent` commands are not displayed in the output.
 Pass the `return_self` to change that.
 - `recent git -w ~/code`.
 This returns only the commands that were executed with `~/code` as current working directory.
-- Filter the commands by execution time by doing `recent git -d 2019` or `recent git -d 2019-10` or `recent git -d 2019-10-04`
+- Filter the commands by execution date by doing `recent git -d 2019` or `recent git -d 2019-10` or `recent git -d 2019-10-04`
 - By default recent prints command timestamp and the command in the output.
 Use `recent git --hide_time` or `recent git -ht` hide the command timestamp.
-This is good for copy-pasting commands.
+This is useful when copy-pasting commands from output.

 ### Usage via sqlite